reillyeo/RubyRed/README.md

 The fasta file containing primer sequences should be edited/replaced with whatever primer sequences you used.

 The Guppy barcoder binary is required to be downloaded and added to your $PATH if you want RubyRed to demultiplex your data.
-Otherwise, demultiplex prior to starting, and use -d flag.
+Otherwise, demultiplex prior to starting, and use the -d flag.

 QIIME2 amplicon distribution must be downloaded in a conda environment called qiime2: